Design Your Room

 You’ve covered a lot of ground in your first meeting.
 Your hopes and desires have been noted, a timeline and budget have been discussed as have your style and finishes.
 Depending on the complexity of your project, additional meetings may be required to get the design just right.
 If the designer requests additional information, make sure to get details together before a meeting to avoid any holdups.
 Never be afraid to ask questions or request that the designer change something you aren’t comfortable with.
 To ensure all elements are coordinated, ask for door and finish samples (which may need to be ordered for a fee) before you place the cabinet order.

-*Diamond Express options are available in 14 days or less!
+*Diamond Express cabinets are shipped in 5 days*